Essential DNS Records for Mail Delivery and Spam Protection

 SPFSender Policy Framework is an open source equivalent to Caller ID. gives other mailservers a way to verify that mail claiming to be from your domain is from one of your IP addresses.
 They do this by checking a special TXT record you put in your DNS records.
 It is an interesting way to prevent mail spoofing.

 Caller-ID was an earlier way to do what SPF does today.
 As with SPF, Caller-ID gives other mailservers a way to verify that mail claiming to be from your domain is from one of your IP addresses.
 They do this by checking a special TXT record you put in your DNS records.
 It is an interesting way to prevent mail spoofing.
 Caller-ID is not nearly as popular as SPF, but does protect you slightly differently than SPF.
 Because of this, not everyone believes Caller-ID is irrelevant.
-For more information refer to Creating an SPF or Caller ID record.
+For more information refer to Creating an SPF.

 Mail Routing is discussed in RFCs 5321 and 2821.